phaserjs/phaser-ce/README.md

 The single biggest Phaser resource is the [Phaser web site](http://phaser.io/news).
 You'll find hundreds of tutorials, with new ones added every week.
 Subscribe to the [Phaser World](http://phaser.io/community/newsletter) newsletter for a weekly links round-up.

 Using **TypeScript**?
-See Phaser's [TypeScript definitions](https://github.com/photonstorm/phaser-ce/tree/master/typescript) and the [Phaser with-TypeScript tutorial series](http://www.gamefromscratch.com/page/Adventures-in-Phaser-with-TypeScript-tutorial-series.aspx) by Game From Scratch.
+See Phaser's [TypeScript definitions](https://github.com/photonstorm/phaser-ce/tree/master/typescript) and the [Using Phaser with TypeScript](https://phaser.io/tutorials/how-to-use-phaser-with-typescript).

 Prefer **videos**?
 Zenva have an excellent [Phaser video course](https://academy.zenva.com/product/the-complete-mobile-game-development-course-platinum-edition/?a=13), with hours of great material.